-In the traditional, classic real estate transaction, buyer and seller both hire legal and brokerage representation and then step back, allowing the attorneys and brokers to do their jobs from contract through closing.
+In the traditional, classic real estate transaction, both buyer and seller hire legal and brokerage representation and then step back, allowing the attorneys and brokers to do their jobs from contract through closing.
 The first step is a thorough initial consultation to get an overview of the parties, the property, and a general sense of the scope and extent of the work required.
 After that, the professionals take charge and largely run the process.
-The principals are consulted of course; they give direction and consent to the professionals representing them.
-But they do not take over direct negotiations with an opposing party or attorney; they do not attempt to impose unreliable Internet “forms” on the process; and they do not carve out whole portions of the transaction for them to do themselves.
-All of these things were, until recently, unheard of.
+The principals give direction and consent to the professionals representing them, but they do not take over direct negotiations with an opposing party or attorney; they do not attempt to impose unreliable Internet forms on the process; and they do not carve out portions of the transaction to handle DIY.
+All of these things were, until relatively recently, unheard of.

 The Rise of DIY

 The rise of DIY in real estate has significantly altered the traditional process.
 Encouraged by real estate seminars and investment gurus, clients sometimes request only limited or partial legal representation (a kind of “bits and pieces” approach) rather than full representation in the whole transaction.

 The first casualty is usually the initial consultation since DIYers now self-diagnose their transaction and self-determine what legal services and documents will be required.
 An example: “I have an owner-financed transaction,” an inquirer might ask.
 “How much are legal fees for documents?”
 Problem is, there are several different types of owner financing—there is the classic owner finance (where the property is fully paid for); there are wraps and double wraps and wraps where even the down payment may be financed; there are assumptions, “subject to” transactions, and more; so skipping the initial consultation can create obstacles that result in more delay and expense, not less.